Cozary/Nameless-Trinkets/docs/trinkets/speed_force.md

 ## Notes:
 - It also generates **cloud particles** around the player as they move, visually representing the speed boost.
-- FOV settings are changed from `nameless-trinkets-common-tmol`.
+- FOV settings are changed from `nameless-trinkets-common.tmol`.